Kidstime with T. X. Critter: Difference between Kidstime and Kidstime Express

 The difference between Kidstime and Kidstime Express was in both duration and time slot.
 Kidstime was a Sunday morning TV show, and Kidstime Express was a weekday afternoon collection of thirty-second spots played between toy commercials that aired along with cartoon episodes of Transformers, G.I.
-Joe: A Real American Hero, He-Man and the Masters of the Universe, Thundercats, Teenage Mutant Ninja Turtles, Filmation's Ghostbusters, The Real Ghostbusters, Duck Tales, Muppet Babies, The Smurfs, Disney's Adventures of the Gummi Bears, Chip 'n Dale: Rescue Rangers, Silver Hawks, Inspector Gadget, Heathcliff, Dennis The Menace, The Littles, M.A.S.K., The Care Bears, Hulk Hogan's Rock 'n' Wrestling, Popples, The Get Along Gang, Denver The Last Dinosaur, The Wuzzles, ALF: The Animated Series, The Adventures of Teddy Ruxpin, COPS, and The Super Mario Bros Super Show.
+Joe: A Real American Hero, He-Man and the Masters of the Universe, Thundercats, Teenage Mutant Ninja Turtles, Filmation's Ghostbusters, The Real Ghostbusters, Duck Tales, Muppet Babies, The Smurfs, Disney's Adventures of the Gummi Bears, Chip 'n Dale: Rescue Rangers, Silver Hawks, Inspector Gadget, Heathcliff, Dennis The Menace, The Littles, M.A.S.K., Care Bears, Hulk Hogan's Rock 'n' Wrestling, Popples, The Get Along Gang, Denver The Last Dinosaur, The Wuzzles, ALF: The Animated Series, The Adventures of Teddy Ruxpin, COPS, and The Super Mario Bros Super Show.

 Television audience participation

 Children watching the show at home were encouraged to send in artwork, photographs, and safety tips that would be selectively chosen to be shown or announced on the air.
 One regular segment was "Funny Face Time" where a picture of a child viewer making a funny face that was sent to the TV station would be shown on the screen.
 All children whose submissions appeared on the show were given prizes, such as Wiffle Ball and Bat Sets which were and still are manufactured in Connecticut.